2012 Football League Cup final: Liverpool

-Liverpool entered the competition in the second round, as one of the twelve teams from the Premier League who were not involved in European competition during the season.
+Liverpool entered the competition in the second round, as one of the thirteen teams from the Premier League who were not involved in European competition during the season.
 They were drawn against Exeter City in the second round.
 The match, played at Exeter's home ground, St James Park was won by Liverpool; goals from Luis Suárez, Maxi Rodríguez and Andy Carroll helped the team win 3–1.

 Liverpool's opponents in the third round were Brighton & Hove Albion.
 The match was played at Brighton's home ground, the Falmer Stadium.
 Liverpool took the lead in the 7th minute when Craig Bellamy scored.
 Dirk Kuyt extended the lead in the second half, scoring in the 82nd minute.
 Brighton pulled a goal back courtesy of an Ashley Barnes penalty kick, but were unable to score an equaliser; the match finished 2–1 to Liverpool.

 Stoke City were Liverpool's opponents in the fourth round.
 The match, held at Stoke's home ground the Britannia Stadium saw Stoke take the lead towards the end of the first-half when Kenwyne Jones scored.
 Liverpool equalised in the 54th minute courtesy of a goal from Suárez, and he scored the winner in the 84th minute to give Liverpool a 2–1 victory and a place in the fifth round.
 Liverpool were drawn against Chelsea in the subsequent round.
 At Stamford Bridge, Carroll missed a penalty in a goalless first half.
 Despite this Liverpool scored twice after the interval, courtesy of goals from Maxi and Martin Kelly.
 They won the match 2–0 to reach the semi-finals.

 Liverpool were drawn against Manchester City in the semi-finals which were held over two-legs.
 The first leg was at City's home ground, the Etihad stadium.
 Liverpool won the match 1–0, courtesy of a Steven Gerrard penalty.
 The second leg was held at Liverpool's home ground Anfield.
 City took the lead in the first half when Nigel de Jong scored, ten minutes later Gerrard equalised when he scored a penalty.
 At half-time, the score was 1–1 with Liverpool leading 2–1 on aggregate.
 City took the lead in the match when Edin Džeko scored in the 67th minute.
 The goal meant the aggregate score was 2–2 but City would progress to the final if the score remained the same due to the away goals rule.
 Liverpool needed to find an equaliser, and seven minutes after Džeko's goal they did, when Bellamy scored.
 City tried to score an equaliser but to no avail, and the match finished 2–2, with Liverpool progressing to the final courtesy of a 3–2 aggregate victory.